-Financing.
-Awards and settlements of \$2,500 or less are paid out of appropriations available to the agency whose employee committed the tort.
-Awards and settlements in excess of \$2,500 are paid out of general revenues.78

-Stafford Act Emergency and Disaster Assistance79

-Background.
-In response to catastrophes, the President can provide funding to both state and local governments, and to individuals, to assist them in response and recovery.
-Assistance is provided under the authority of the Robert T. Stafford Disaster Relief and Emergency Assistance Act (the Stafford Act), upon a presidential declaration of an emergency (providing a lower level of assistance) or a major disaster (providing a higher level of assistance).80 Pursuant to a Stafford Act emergency or major disaster declaration, federal assistance may be provided to assist individuals either in a congregate setting through state and local governments, or directly to individuals, in covering the costs of healthcare for related injuries or illnesses.
+Financing Awards and settlements of \$2,500 or less are paid out of appropriations available to the agency whose employee committed the tort.
+Awards and settlements in excess of \$2,500 are paid out of general revenues.92 Stafford Act Emergency and Disaster Assistance93 Background In response to catastrophes, the President can provide funding to both state and local governments, and to individuals, to assist them in response and recovery.
+Assistance is provided under the authority of the Robert T. Stafford Disaster Relief and Emergency Assistance Act (the Stafford Act), upon a presidential declaration of an emergency (providing a lower level of assistance) or a major disaster (providing a higher level of assistance).94 Pursuant to a Stafford Act emergency or major disaster declaration, federal assistance may be provided to assist individuals either in a congregate setting through state and local governments, or directly to individuals, in covering the costs of health care for related injuries or illnesses.
 Additionally, if requested specifically by the Governor, a counseling program may also be made available under a Presidential declaration.
+91 28 U.S.C. §§ 2674, 2412(b), 2412(d)(1)(A).